Warning notification:Warning

 • surgery

-Medication for an overactive thyroid
+Medicine for an overactive thyroid

 Side effects

 A less common but more serious side effect is a sudden drop in your white blood cell level (agranulocytosis).
-This can mean you're very vulnerable to infections.
+This can mean you're vulnerable to infections.

-Contact your GP immediately if you get symptoms of fever, sore throat or a persistent cough.
 They'll do a blood test to check your white blood cell level.

 Your contraception choices - sexualwellbeing.ie